-The Sub-committee heard a presentation on the Combined Authority's Connectivity Infrastructure Plan, setting out a long-term transport infrastructure investment programme for the next 20 years.
+The Sub-Committee heard a presentation on the Combined Authority's Connectivity Infrastructure Plan, setting out a long-term transport infrastructure investment programme for the next 20 years.
+Feedback was being sought on all aspects of the plan and elected members of Bradford District Council had been invited to participate in the workshop as part of the public engagement process.

 The plan constituted a series of documents bringing bus, active travel, rail, mass transit, and future mobility together into a single integrated plan for the region, with plans and proposals supported by a series of evidence reports.
-Feedback was being sought through the public engagement process on all aspects of the plan.